 Once a template has been applied at a level of the hierarchy it will change to green and the items in the hierarchy (at the configured level) that have not been allocated a template, will be red.

-Step 8: Select clusters and any additional market filters.
+Now you can select clusters and any additional market filters.

 First select which already set up clusters you wish to work with by ticking the applicable clusters on the drop-down menu.
 You can work with multiple at a time or one at a time.